 You’ll notice I start the recipe with oil and then add butter.
 We want the poblanos to char, and butter will burn if it’s left cooking for that long.
 So I used the oil to char, and the butter to add flavor.
 For this dish, after I had charred the poblano peppers and sautéed the onions, I put in 1/2 inch chunks of the squash, and cooked at low pressure for 2 minutes, releasing pressure quickly.
 The squash was well-cooked and not at all mushy so I think that worked well.

 - 1 zucchini

 - 1 yellow crookneck squash

-- 1 Tbsp mexican crema or sour cream
+- 1 tablespoon mexican crema or sour cream

-- Heat your pressure cooker on Sauté, and once it's hot, add oil.
+- Heat your Instant Pot on Sauté, and once it's hot, add oil.
 Place poblano strips in a single layers as much as possible and allow them to char.
 Flip only occasionally, and cook for about 10 minutes.

 - Add butter and when it melts, add in onions and garlic and cook along with the peppers until soft, about 2-3 minutes

-- Add all other ingredients except crema, close the pressure cooker and set for 2 mins at Low Pressure.
+- Add all other ingredients except crema, close the Instant Pot and set for 2 mins at Low Pressure.
 When it is done, release pressure quickly.

 - Add in crema while stirring so that it incorporates into the sauce.